 So, once it starts getting warm in the spring, you should protect them from the intense afternoon sun.
 You don’t want them to be in the shade all day, morning and/or evening sun are ideal.

-Put your containers under a tree or shrub, or next to a fence, shed, or the house… anything that can provide some shade in the afternoon.
 If a full sun location is your only option, then either add more holes in the top of the container, or open the lids to vent them.

 Some of my seeds have germinated, but others have not, should I be worried?

 Don’t worry, all of your seeds will not germinate at the same time.
-This is totally normal!
+This is totally normal.
 Every type of seed is different, and some take longer to grow than others.

 Germination rates will also likely vary from year to year.
 If it’s a warm spring they will germinate faster.
 If it’s cold, it will take longer.
 My best advice here is to be patient, and give it time.